 While the French typically don’t say “bless you” after people sneeze, this non-religious phrase is what you would say if you have the uncontrollable urge to say something after someone sneezes.
 Saying it won’t get you weird looks, but you also won’t be failing in politeness if you say nothing at all.

-So now you’re ready to conquer all, well most all.
-The Francophone world is nothing to fear, not with a few phrases and the fall back Vous parlez anglais?
+So now you’re ready to conquer all—well, most all.
+The Francophone world is nothing to fear, not with these basic French phrases for tourists and the fall back Vous parlez anglais?
 (Do you speak English?) if you have a weird question to ask.
-Most French people are happy to hear you try to speak French, so sprinkling in basic phrases is a great way to be welcomed into the club.
+Most French people are happy to hear you try to speak French, so sprinkling in basic French words and phrases is a great way to be welcomed into the club.

 If you liked this post, something tells me that you'll love FluentU, the best way to learn French with real-world videos.